thofisch/doc-api/docs/resource_identifiers.md

 - **AVOID** `Range` requests for implementing queries.

     <!-- TODO -->

+    ## Tips for search

+    While a simple search could be modeled as a resourceful API (for example, dogs/?q=red), a more complex search across multiple resources requires a different design.

+    This will sound familiar if you've read the topic about using verbs not nouns when results don't return a resource from the database - rather the result is some action or calculation.

+    If you want to do a global search across resources, we suggest you follow the Google model:

+    Global search

+    /search?q=fluffy+fur

+    Here, search is the verb; ?q represents the query.

+    Scoped search

+    To add scope to your search, you can prepend with the scope of the search.
+For example, search in dogs owned by resource ID 5678

+    /owners/5678/dogs?q=fluffy+fur

+    Notice that we've dropped the explicit search in the URL and rely on the parameter 'q' to indicate the scoped query.
+(Big thanks to the contributors on the API Craft Google group for helping refine this approach.)

+    Formatted results

+    For search or for any of the action oriented (non-resource) responses, you can prepend with the format as follows:

+    /search.xml?q=fluffy+fur

     ## PAGINATION

     limit — to restrict the number of entries.
 See Pagination section below.
 Hint: You can use size as an alternate query string.